hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 4. Align reads to reference genome using STAR (splice-aware aligner)
 5. Quantifying expression/Counting the number of reads mapping to each gene
 6. Statistical analysis to identify differentially expressed genes (count normalization, linear modeling using R-based tools)

+## Best practices for NGS Analysis

+Ok so now you are all set up and have begun your analysis.
+You have set up your space in a way such that someone unfamiliar with your project should be able to look at your files/folders and understand what you did and why.
+Before we move on, here are a few additional pointers:

+1. **Make sure to use the appropriate software.** Do your research and find out what is best for the data you are working with.
+Don't just work with tools that you are able to easily install.
+Also, make sure you are using the most up-to-date versions!
+If you run out-of-date software, you are probably introducing errors into your workflow; and you may be missing out on more accurate methods.

+2. **Keep up with the literature.** Bioinformatics is a fast-moving field and it's always good to stay in the know about recent developments.
+This will help you determine what is appropriate and what is not.

+3. **Do not re-invent the wheel.** If you run into problems, more often than not someone has already encountered that same problem.
+A solution is either already available or someone is working on it -- so find it!

+4. **Testing is essential.** If you are using a tool for the first time, test it out on a single sample or a subset of the data before running your entire dataset through.
+This will allow you to debug quicker and give you a chance to also get a feel for the tool and the different parameters.

 ---